backupbrew/switchbrew/GPU Commands Basics.md

 [NVMAP\_IOC\_ALLOC](NV%20services#NVMAP%20IOC%20ALLOC.md##NVMAP_IOC_ALLOC "wikilink")
-is used to allocate the memory on the GPU Address Space, and map data on the process Address Space into the GPU Address Space, by passing the virtual address as the input addr parameter, and also the Handle returned from [NVMAP\_IOC\_CREATE](NV%20services#NVMAP%20IOC%20CREATE.md##NVMAP_IOC_CREATE "wikilink").
+is used to allocate the memory on the GPU Address Space, and map data on the process Address Space into the GPU Address Space, by passing the Virtual Address as the input addr parameter, and also the Handle returned from [NVMAP\_IOC\_CREATE](NV%20services#NVMAP%20IOC%20CREATE.md##NVMAP_IOC_CREATE "wikilink").
 Lastly, the actual mapping is done by using